FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 4. Run the “Clean” procedure to wash the system TWICE (lasts 15min each run), do this AT LEAST ONCE if no time.
 5. Select the CS tube (position 9) as the “Capillary shutdown” tube.
 The “Capillary shutdown” procedure is automatically done at the end of the “Clean” procedure.
+6. Once the “Clean” procedure is over, quit GuavaSoft; switch off laptop and Guava system.